 The Capital One® Venture® Rewards Credit Card doesn’t hit cardholders heavy with fine print or fees.
 There’s no limit to how many miles you can earn, and miles never expire.
 Participating in the rewards program will be smooth sailing as long as you pay the monthly bill on time.
 You forfeit miles you earn during any billing cycle when you’re charged a late fee.

-We briefly mentioned the card’s annual fee, $0 intro for first year; $95 after that.
+We briefly mentioned the card’s annual fee, $95.
 You’ll need to spend at least $2,950 each year on the card to earn enough miles to cover the cost of the fee in travel rewards value.

 The credit card APR is 17.24% - 24.49% (Variable).
 To get the most value from the Capital One® Venture® Rewards Credit Card (or any rewards card, for the matter), you need to pay off your entire balance in full each month to eliminate interest charges.
 Otherwise, interest charges from a revolving balance will decrease how much you’re really gaining from miles earned.